Properly storing your antique quilts helps add life to these heirloom textiles.

 Time Required: 10 minutes in most cases

-- The best way to store a quilt is by spreading it on an unused bed and placing an everyday coverlet over it.
-Quilts can be layered on a bed.
+- The best way to store an antique quilt is by spreading it on an unused bed and placing an everyday coverlet over it.
+Quilts can also be layered on a bed.
 This storage method keeps quilts safe from dust and light, while reducing stress on the vintage fibers that can result from folding.

-- If you are going to store a quilt by hanging it on a wall, a good method is sewing a four inch wide tube or sleeve of fabric along the top back edge and stitching every inch or so through all layers of the quilt.
+- If you are going to store a quilt by displaying it on a wall, a good method is sewing a four-inch wide tube or sleeve of fabric along the top back edge and stitching every inch or so through all layers of the quilt.
 You can then attach it to a wall or other display area easily with a sturdy rod.